nitin7478/YOLOv8-StreamLit-FaceMask-Detection/README.md

 ### Model Training Information

-Model is trained on dataset from [roboflow.com](https://roboflow.com)<br>
+Model is trained on custom dataset from [roboflow.com](https://roboflow.com)<br>
-We have trained YOLOv8n model(by ultalytics) on custom dataset from roboflow.com Metrics of the trained model are as follows:
+We have trained YOLOv8n model(by [ultalytics](https://github.com/ultralytics/ultralytics)) on custom dataset from roboflow.com
+Metrics of the trained model are as follows:

 ## Licence
 [LICENCE]()